TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 Creating the repositories
 =========================

+Repositories serve with
-We have already introduced the repositories in :ref:`the-blog-example`.
-They serve with capabilities to save and reaccess our objects.
+capabilities to save and reaccess objects.
 We set up such a repository object for every Aggregate-Root object which is, then again, used for accessing all the Aggregate-Root's corresponding objects.
 In our concrete example :php:`\MyVendor\SjrOffers\Domain\Model\Organization` is such an Aggregate-Root object.
 The